seanjun21/TIL-VuePress/README.md

 # DEVuepress

-This is my devlog built with vuepress.
+This is my devlog built with VuePress.
 Inspired by [milooy](https://github.com/milooy/TIL).

 ## Formatting Rules